raymond-1227/rmcommunity/docs/channels.md

 | Public Archives   | Channel archives that it might still be necessary to the community. |

 ## Text Channels

+Learn more about the purpose of the common text channels on the community Discord server.

 | Channel                | Description                                                     |
 |------------------------|-----------------------------------------------------------------|